hariom575/shoppinglyx/README.md

 # shoppinglyx
-This is  a web application in Django that helps user to pur- chase things online ,make payment online ,can make their shop- ping profile,can add more than one address, add item to carts,filter item.
+This is  a web application built in Django that helps user to pur- chase things online ,make payment online ,can make their shop- ping profile,can add more than one address, add item to carts,filter item.